The SAT and IGSCE are the most widely accepted examinations in the American and British Education systems.

 Some require the SAT score of the US and other international universities.

 IGSCE is a mandatory examination in the UK, and many international schools also follow the British curriculum.
-It gives exposure to students by providing enough knowledge required to prepare for the High school.
+It gives exposure to students by providing enough knowledge required to prepare for High school.

 Additionally, it forms a base for those students who want to take Edexcel/ Cambridge GCE A-Level examinations.